kubernetes/enhancements/keps/sig-windows/2802-identify-windows-pods-apiserver-admission/README.md

 With the above change, all the admission plugins which validate or mutate the pod can identify the pod's OS authoritatively and can act accordingly.
 As of now, PodSecurityAdmission plugin is the only admission plugin can leverage this field on the pod spec.
-In addition, API validators like ValidatePod and ValidaPodUpdate should be modified.
+In addition, API validators like ValidatePod and ValidatePodUpdate should be modified.
 In future, we can have a validating admission plugin for Windows pods as Linux and Windows host capabilities are different and not all Kubernetes features are supported on Windows host.